Understanding rental income tax forms like the Schedule E is essential if you want to operate a profitable and scalable portfolio.

 In this article, we take a closer look at the rental income tax forms.
 So, if you’re interested in getting a better understanding of the schedule e and schedule c forms and how to fill them out then read on.

 Schedule E is part of Form 1040.
-It is used to report the income and loss of supplemental income sources.
+It is used to report the income and loss from a wide range of supplemental income sources.
 This is income that is not earned through a business activity like employment.

-Supplemental income is considered passive income, such as collecting rent.
-Of course, as a landlord, you know that rental income is anything but passive.
-However, passive is how the IRS sees it.
-Examples of supplemental income sources that require you to file a Schedule E with your income are; rentals, royalties, S corps, partnerships, and a few other sources.
+Supplemental income is considered passive income, such as rent payments.
+Of course, as a landlord, you know that rental income is anything but passive, no matter what the IRS says.
+Examples of supplemental income sources that require you to file a Schedule E include rental income, royalties, S corps, partnerships, and a few other sources.

-If you own a rental then, you need to file a supplemental income and loss form schedule e.
+As such, if you own rental properties then you will most likely need to file a supplemental income and loss form schedule e.

 If you are deemed to be an active participant in the management of your properties you may be able to deduct up to $25,000 worth of expenses from your taxable income each year.
 Losses that go over this amount and losses beyond your income for that year can roll over to the following year.

 For example, if your property were to bring in $20,000 worth of income, however, you reported $30,000 worth of expenses in this same year.
 As this is over the income amount you would carry the $10,000 worth of loss to be deducted against your following year’s income.